 You won’t get to see much along the coast en route.
 We’ve included a few ideas below.
 Pick and choose as you see fit.
 If you have an extra day on your road trip, you may want to stay in Port St. Lucie for a night to break up the long drive.

-Place to visit along the Space Coast & Treasure Coast
+Places to visit along the Space Coast & Treasure Coast

 Kennedy Space Center Visitor Complex

 Don’t leave without checking out the Apollo/Saturn V Center.
-Here, you’ll get see the ground-breaking Saturn V rocket, Apollo Lunar Module, and Apollo 14 Command Module on display.
+Here, you’ll get to see the ground-breaking Saturn V rocket, Apollo Lunar Module, and Apollo 14 Command Module on display.